facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.0.X/Capture_Component.md

 <div class="warning">
 <span class="warning">:warning:</span>
-Before integrating this component, it is recommended to read the <a href="ES_Mobile_SDK" documentation data-linked-resource-id="2605285492" data-linked-resource-version="11" data-linked-resource-type="page">Mobile SDK</a> and follow the instructions indicated in said document.
+Before integrating this component, it is recommended to read the <a href="Mobile_SDK" documentation data-linked-resource-id="2605285492" data-linked-resource-version="11" data-linked-resource-type="page">Mobile SDK</a> and follow the instructions indicated in said document.
 </div>